 How do you choose artists to collaborate?
 You seem to find very good new and unknown artists.

 Sean Bolton send me a message two years back, which I didn’t see.
 One year later, he sent me another message and I told him how sorry I was for not having noticed him the first time.
-He added something like “Man, I love your voice, we need to do something together”, so we worked for six months straight on many different versions and finally ended up with a song we both loved.
+I added something like “Man, I love your voice, we need to do something together”, so we worked for six months straight on many different versions and finally ended up with a song we both loved.
 I totally feel connected with him, even if we never met.
 So, it’s different each time.

 You once said “2007-2008 were blessed years for music and pop culture”.
 Why?